 Use the tab legend below if you come across any characters within a tab that you’re unsure of.

-Tux Guitar basically turns a guitar tab into a playable MIDI sound file.
+Guitar Pro basically turns a guitar tab into a playable MIDI sound file.
 Therefore the program actually plays out the guitar tab so you can easily hear as well as visualize how the song should be played.
-To use Tux Guitar and load in a guitar tab, follow these steps:
+To use Guitar Pro and load in a guitar tab, follow these steps:

-- Download Tux Guitar for your operating system
+- Download Guitar Pro for your operating system

-- Once you find the song you want, simply download it and open the file with Tux guitar
+- Once you find the song you want, simply download it and open the file with Guitar PRo.

-Now that the file is loaded within Tux Guitar, you’ll see a bunch of tabs and likely a list of instruments at the bottom.
+Now that the file is loaded within Guitar Pro, you’ll see a bunch of tabs and likely a list of instruments at the bottom.
 Many guitar pro tabs come with more than just tabs for the guitar (e.g. vocals, drums, bass, etc).
-Upon loading your guitar pro tab file, Tux Guitar should look something like this.

-Now that your tab is loaded, you can simply use the play buttons at the top of the program and follow along.
-I still recommend having the actual song handy as replicating the feel and rhythm of a song can be quite challenging to do in a tab.
-Use guitar tabs to learn the chords / notes of how a song is played, but listen to the song to get a better feel for the rhythm.
+I still recommend having the actual song handy as replicating the feel and rhythm of a song can be quite challenging to do in a MIDI tab.
+Use guitar tabs to learn the chords/notes of how a song is played, but listen to the song to get a better feel for the rhythm.

-So far in this how to learn guitar tutorial we’ve covered a lot of information.
-Everything from learning the basics of a guitar, 7 extremely useful and versatile chords, strumming techniques, and how to read guitar tabs.
+So far in this “how to learn guitar” tutorial we’ve covered a lot of information.
+Everything from learning the basics of a guitar, seven extremely useful and versatile chords, strumming techniques, and how to read guitar tabs.
 However, I wanted to go over a few additional things before wrapping up.